RaviCVerma/isci-climatechange/docs/index.md

 # Climate Claims: Finding the facts in a "post-truth" world
-## Evaluation of Roy Spencer's Article on the Validity of Antrhiprogenic Gobal Warming
+## Evaluation of Roy Spencer's Article on the Validity of Anthropogenic Gobal Warming
 ### Ravi Verma
 ### October 24, 2021